h2non/nar/README.md

 ## Programmatic API

-`nar` provides a ful featured programmatic API that designed to be easily consumed from other node applications
+nar provides a full featured programmatic API designed to be easily consumed from other node applications

-For a better approach, it's a fully event-based asynchronous API
+The API is fully asynchronous event-based, for a better approach

 Basic example:
 ```js